stuxnet999/MemLabs/README.md

 |Lab 4 | Obsession | Medium |
 |Lab 5 | Black Tuesday | Medium - Hard |
 |Lab 6 | The Reckoning | Hard |

+All the memory dumps are that of a Windows system.

 ## **Tools and Frameworks**